At Bristol we want to attract students from all backgrounds as we believe a student community that reflects our society will benefit everyone.

 Inclusion on the contextual offer list is not a judgement of the quality of the institution.
 We recognise that many of the schools and colleges on the list have been deemed outstanding in many respects.

 You live in an area with low progression to higher education

-You will be eligible for a contextual offer if you currently live in an area which has a low rate of progression to higher education according to POLAR3 data (or POLAR4 data for 2019 entry).
+You will be eligible for a contextual offer if, at the point of application, you live in an area that has a low rate of progression to higher education according to POLAR4 data.
 To determine this, we use the home address on your UCAS application form.

-You can check whether your address qualifies by entering your postcode into the POLAR checking tool.
-The number in the POLAR3 young participation quintile column must be 1 or 2 for your address to qualify.
+You can check whether your address qualifies by entering your postcode into the POLAR checking tool on the Office for Students (OFS) website.
+Eligible postcodes are those as defined as being within Quintiles 1 or 2 using the POLAR4 metric.

 You have completed a University of Bristol outreach programme

 If you complete an academically focused outreach programme at the University, you will be eligible for a contextual offer.
 These include: